What Tax Authorities See in Your Records That You Don't

 Documentation gaps don't exist in isolation.
 They cascade into other domains.

 A tax residency position that lacks substance documentation may interact with banking relationships that depend on consistent answers.
 A bank inquiry about entity purpose may surface inconsistencies with information provided to a payment processor.
 Each gap makes the adjacent positions harder to defend.
+The cross-border compliance checklist maps the full surface area of documentation obligations across jurisdictions.

 These interconnections are rarely mapped upfront.
 Founders who address one gap often discover that it connects to others — and that addressing them requires a coherent narrative across all contexts, not just a fix in one.